hakehardware/plotplan/README.md

 # plotplan
-Simple script to get the number of SUs a drive can git based on the free space available
+Simple script to get the number of SUs a drive can use based on the free space available

 ### Install Venv